We offer a wide range of extra-curricular clubs and activities through our electives and society programme.

 A further opportunity is the Oxbridge seminar programme.
 This is where students and parents can meet staff members and alumni from Oxford and Cambridge universities.
 Examples of the seminars included are writing personal statement with Oxbridge in mind, looking at the skills required for university interviews, and what life is like at Oxford and Cambridge.

 We encourage our students to participate in work experience whilst at Sir Isaac Newton Sixth Form, and support our students with finding the right experience for them.
-Our academic mentor, Miss Sells, will be able to support any student to find relevant work experience for their chosen career or university course.
+Our academic mentor will be able to support any student to find relevant work experience for their chosen career or university course.